Most of Haiti transition council has been named, Blinken says | Law-Order

 The State Department said on Tuesday it expected that members of the transition council would be appointed in the next 24-48 hours, but the process has lagged.
 "This is never going to be smooth and never going to be linear," Blinken told reporters during a visit to Austria.
 "So that's a work in progress, but we've seen that move forward."

 The Miami Herald on Thursday reported that five groups had put forward names, but that disagreements remained, with one group presenting multiple candidates.
 Political party Platform Pitit Desalin said on Wednesday it was pulling out of the agreement.
-It plans to install its own council and wants it to include Guy Philippe, who was deported from the U.S. in November after serving six years in prison for the laundering of drug money.
+It plans to install its own council and wants it to include Guy Philippe, who was deported from the U.S. in November after serving six years in prison and is seeking an amnesty for gang leaders.

 Blinken participated in talks on Monday held by a regional Caribbean bloc, along with representatives from Haiti's government and opposition, on tackling the crisis in Haiti.
 Spiraling gang violence has fueled a humanitarian disaster, cutting off food supplies and forcing hundreds of thousands from their homes.
 After Henry announced later on Monday that he would step aside, Port-au-Prince was initially quieter, but violence has flared up again in the last two days.